Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/01-intro.md

 ---
 This episode introduces the [Sydney Informatics Hub](https://informatics.sydney.edu.au/), Artemis HPC and how to get connected.

+For future reference, files that contain some of todays demonstrations can be downloaded here [Files](https://cloudstor.aarnet.edu.au/plus/s/YTqStVIml4TlVcs).

 # The Sydney Informatics Hub